abhibhaw/abhibhaw.github.io/hugo/content/posts/redash.md

 Redash is such an amazing tool that literally helps you make sense of your data.
 If this is the first time you have encountered this word (I'm expecting you aren't): [Redash](https://redash.io/) is an opensource tool that helps you to connect and query your data sources, build some cool dashboards & graphs to visualize data and share them with your company.

 We at our company are using the same to run tons of query across multiple datasources and teams.
 But as the team size keeps growing, it became difficult to manage and audit the permissions of the users.
+In our case any one with our company email have default access to redash, so we will be only updating the permissions for user, you can use the same approach for creating new user as well.

 Luckily we have our in-house permission management dashboard built over Django, where a user raises a request to get a particular permission and the manager aka approver verifies and approves the request.
 So we decided to add this Redash permission thing to the same flow.

-## Process Begins
+## Context

 As stated above our dashboard is built over Django, the code examples below are in python, but you can use any language of your choice.

 After going through the [Redash API docs](https://redash.io/help/user-guide/integrations-and-api/api/), our redash client network tab and few googling, I figured out that the redash API is pretty simple and straight forward.
 You just need to append `/api/` between your base url and route to get the API endpoint.

-> ### For Example
+> ### Note

 > Let's say your redash client is accessible at: `https://redash.example.com/` and you are able to get the list of all the groups at: `https://redash.example.com/groups`, then the API endpoint would be: `https://redash.example.com/api/groups`

-## The interesting part
+## Coding Begins

 Now that we have the API endpoint, we can start the interesting part of writing the code.
 We will be using the [requests](https://docs.python-requests.org/en/master/) library to make the API calls.
 Let's begin by building up some utility functions for the same.